Ibrahim Ahmed - Laura El-Tantawy

 Ibrahim Ahmed, Untitled 4, from the series Quickly but Carefully Cross to the Other Side, 2020. © Ibrahim Ahmed / Courtesy of Tintera Gallery

-JB: Listening to both of you talking about childhood, memories, and coming back to Egypt, I wonder what were your expectations and how you negotiated that photographically.
+JB: Listening to both of you talking about childhood, memories, and coming back to Egypt, I wonder what your expectations were and how you negotiated that photographically.
 Thinking about the notion of 'return', did you find what you were looking for?

 Laura El-Tantawy, from the series In the Shadow of the Pyramids, 2005-2014. © Laura El-Tantawy